A. RESEARCH INTERESTS

 My research interests lie in central areas of moral and political philosophy, as well as PPE.
 They include the history of moral, political, and economic thought, social contract theory, social scientific methods, rational choice theory, public reason theory, distributive justice, political economy, the welfare state, democratic theory, institutional design, and governance.
 I approach these topics from an interdisciplinary and integrative perspective.
 Within social contract theory, I have expertise regarding some of its key figures and critics, such as Hobbes, Hume, Kant, Rawls, Harsanyi, Sen, Gauthier, and Gaus.

-During my academic career, I received several nominations, awards, scholarships, and fellowships for research and teaching.
+During my academic career, I have received several nominations, awards, scholarships, fellowships, and honors for research and teaching.
 Here are some of them.

-I received a Bessel Research Award from the Alexander von Humboldt Foundation for my research in the humanities and social sciences.
+In 2023, I received a Bessel Research Award from the Alexander von Humboldt Foundation for my research in the humanities and social sciences.
 The award recognizes internationally renowned academics for outstanding research accomplishments that have influenced their respective fields and promise a lasting impact beyond their immediate research area.
 The award was connected with an extended research stay abroad.
-Here is more information.

-I was awarded a Faculty Fellowship with the Center for Ethics at the Murphy Institute at Tulane University in New Orleans.
+In 2009, I was awarded a Faculty Research Fellowship with the Center for Ethics and Public Affairs at the Murphy Institute at Tulane University in New Orleans.
 The fellowship enabled me to spend a year conducting research while participating in the Center’s research seminars, lectures, and conferences.

 During my time at the London School of Economics, I received a LSE Research Studentship and Teaching Award from the Department of Philosophy, Logic and Scientific Method.

-At my current institution, I received internal grants from the College of Liberal Arts and Human Sciences, the Provost’s Office, and the Policy Strategic Growth Area at Virginia Tech.
+I received internal grants from the College of Liberal Arts and Human Sciences, the Provost’s Office, the Policy Strategic Growth Area, and the Academy for Experiential Learning at Virginia Tech.
 I was awarded scholarships, research support, and grant funding from and through various institutions and funding agencies in the U.S., U.K., and Europe.
 I have also significant experience with advancement and philanthropy.